 How much does Cremation cost?

-While the average cost of a burial in the UK is about £4,358, the cost of a cremation could often end up being cheaper standing at around £3,673.* That’s £685 pounds in the difference.
+While the average cost of a basic burial is £4,068, the cost of a cremation could often end up being cheaper standing at around £3,635.2 That’s a £433 pound difference.

 There are a range of options available to you if you select cremation.
 So realistically it can be as expensive or as cheap as you would like.